 When placing reinforced concrete in one layer, the reinforcement may be positioned ahead of concrete placement or may be placed in plastic concrete, after spreading by mechanical or vibratory means.

-For the reinforcing steel, Subsection 602.03 (B) - Storage, Surface Condition, and Protection of Reinforcement of the "Standard Specifications," shall apply.
+For the reinforcing steel, Subsection 602.04 - Storage, Surface Condition and Protection of Reinforcement, shall apply.